Information we have received to date:

 Rebecca Cox, '13

-Rebecca is currently volunteering in the Emotion and Anxiety Research Lab at Vanderbilt.
-She is working with Dr. Bunmi Olatunji on a project examining the effects of genetic influences and attentional biases on PTSD symptoms in trauma-exposed veterans.
-She finishes in May 2014, and is applying to PhD programs in Clinical Psychology for fall 2014.
+Rebecca has been volunteering in the Emotion and Anxiety Research Lab at Vanderbilt, working with Dr. Bunmi Olatunji on a project examining the effects of genetic influences and attentional biases on PTSD symptoms in trauma-exposed veterans.
+She will begin work on her Ph.D. in Clinical Psychology in the fall, at Vanderbilt.